buckferbwild/ModernWordPressWebsite/README.md

 ```

-That's all we need to get started!
+That's all we need to get started.

 MWW follows the Convention-over-Configuration (CoC) philosophy, which aims to make your code cleaner and smarter if you want to use the sensible defaults it provides.
-For instance, on the example above, you could also register your route like this: `Route::add( 'is_front_page', Home_Controller::class );`
+For instance, on the example above, you could also ommit the `'index'` parameter of the route: `Route::add( 'is_front_page', Home_Controller::class );`

 If you pass just a class name to a Route, it will try to call `index()` on it by default.